Falanghina Grape Variety: The Resurrection

 Winemaking

 Conventional wisdom suggests that aromatic varieties like Falanghina should never see even a hint of new oak.
-It’s a winemaking philosophy that emphasizes fruit and finesse rather than power or structure; Alsatian winegrowers seldom use oak to produce their Riesling wines for that very reason.
+This winemaking philosophy emphasizes fruit and finesse rather than power or structure; Alsatian winegrowers seldom use oak to produce their Riesling wines for that very reason.
 However, while unoaked Falanghina can be delightful to drink, certain producers have been experimenting with a touch of oak maturation and/or lees aging.
 The early results are encouraging, adding a new dimension to this versatile grape.

 Feudi di San Gregorio winery in Campania